The Story Behind the Name

 When we opened Faubourg Wines in 2012, we set out to create a useful, community-focused space.
 Not just any typical, transactional wine store, but a true neighborhood wine shop.
 Hence, "Faubourg Wines."

-In November 2020, the historic brewery formerly known as Dixie, now owned by the Benson family (who also own the New Orleans Saints football team and the New Orleans Pelicans basketball team, among other businesses and holdings), changed it's name to Faubourg Brewery/Faubourg Beer.
+In November 2020, the beer brewer formerly known as Dixie, now owned by the Benson family, changed it's name to Faubourg Brewery/Faubourg Beer.

 Unlike the other, smaller companies adopting the Faubourg namesake, Faubourg Brewery used the word Faubourg for the purpose of selling and marketing alcoholic beverages, which we had already been doing in New Orleans for 8 years, at that point.

 They knew it was immoral and illegal, but they also knew that a small business like Faubourg Wines couldn't possibly afford to wage a legal battle against a large company with such wealthy owners.
-Today, Gayle Benson's net worth is estimated to be about 3.8 Billion, with a B. So, no, we're not planning to play in the financially-driven legal arena with her.
+Today, Gayle Benson's net worth is estimated to be about 3.8 Billion.

 And no, Faubourg Wines is not connected in any way to Faubourg Beer.
 It's an unfortunate circumstance.